rclone/rclone/MANUAL.md

 #### --dropbox-chunk-size

-Upload chunk size. (< 150M).
+Upload chunk size. (< 150Mi).

 Any files larger than this will be uploaded in chunks of this size.

 Note that chunks are buffered in memory (one at a time) so rclone can deal with retries.
-Setting this larger will increase the speed slightly (at most 10% for 128MB in tests) at the cost of using more memory.
+Setting this larger will increase the speed slightly (at most 10% for 128 MiB in tests) at the cost of using more memory.
 It can be set smaller if you are tight on memory.

 - Config:      chunk_size
 - Env Var:     RCLONE_DROPBOX_CHUNK_SIZE
 - Type:        SizeSuffix
-- Default:     48M
+- Default:     48Mi

 #### --dropbox-impersonate